-4.5.3.
+5.5.3.
 Establishing an IP communication in DIRECT SIP mode.

-- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio: the "TX" indicator in the individual codec control window window in the general configuration screen and in the list view will - Go to general configuration screen and configure "INTERFACE" as "DIRECT SIP":
+- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital/AoIP input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio to the channel (CH1 or CH2) we are going to use to establish the communication: the "TX" indicator in the individual codec control window

+Go to general configuration screen and configure "INTERFACE" as "DIRECT SIP".